 Planning Your Trip

-This page covers many aspects of planning your trip to Wild Abundance and the beautiful Southern Appalachian mountains.
-We hope it answers any questions you’re sitting with, and makes your journey here easier and more comfortable
+This page covers many aspects of planning your trip to Wild Abundance in the beautiful Southern Appalachian mountains.
+We hope it answers any questions you’re sitting with, and makes your journey here easier and more comfortable!

 About the Asheville Area

-Our classes take place at rural mountain campuses near Asheville, NC.
-Check the bottom of each class page for specific info on where a given class takes place.
-All of the building classes are based at the beautiful Paint Fork Campus, which is 30 minutes from downtown Asheville.
+All of our classes take place at our rural mountain campuses near Asheville, NC.
+Please see the bottom of each class page for specific information on where each workshop takes place.
+Most of our classes are based at the beautiful Paint Fork Campus, which is 30 minutes from downtown Asheville.

-Our area is well known for incredible biodiversity throughout lush forests full of springs, creeks and rivers.
-The big town/small city of Asheville is a destination for folks who love the outdoors and offers lots to see and do, including dozens of hip and delicious restaurants, microbreweries, and music venues.
+Our area is well known for its incredible biodiversity, lush forests, and generously flowing springs, creeks, and rivers.
+The city of Asheville is a destination for folks who love the outdoors and offers lots to see and do, including dozens of hip and delicious restaurants, microbreweries, and music venues.

 Upon registration, you’ll receive a list of restaurants and grocery stores we recommend, plus great hikes and other local activities in our very detailed student handbook.